-Most of them are based in countries where it’s completely legal to run this type of business make the sportsbook a legal company that can’t be prosecuted in the country, they are based in.
+Most of them are based in countries where it’s completely legal to run this type of business, so this makes the sportsbook a legal company that can’t be prosecuted in the country they are based in.

-The majority of problems that one can face has to do with the fact that they haven’t been properly educated in how to bet as a US resident and they can encounter difficulties dealing with their banks.
+The majority of problems that one can face have to do with the fact that they haven’t been properly educated in how to bet as a US resident.
+This can result in difficulties dealing with their banks.

-Sportsbooks do accept credit and debit cards as a way to deposit money on your account but US law makes it illegal for banks and credit card companies to process online gambling payments which means that you might end up in a situation where the bank simply closes of your account and you automatically lose all your funds on it.
+Sportsbooks do accept credit and debit cards as a way to deposit money on your account but US law makes it illegal for banks and credit card companies to process online gambling payments, which means that you might end up in a situation where the bank simply closes your account and you automatically lose all your funds in it.

-This problem occurred many times but mainly due to the fact that people weren’t aware of this which is why we will offer an alternative way to deposit and withdraw funds that are tested and completely safe.
+This problem has occurred many times, but mainly due to the fact that people weren’t aware of this, which is why we will offer an alternative way to deposit and withdraw funds that are tested and completely safe.

-The most popular and safe way is what is referred as P2P (Person to Person) method which is basically sending money via Western Union or Moneygram or a similar service which can be done from any local supermarket or Walmart onto your sportsbook account.
+The most popular and safe way is what is referred as P2P (Person to Person) method which is basically sending money via Western Union or Moneygram or a similar service, and this can be done from any local supermarket or Walmart onto your sportsbook account.

 When it comes to withdrawals this method is the one we recommend as well, because it’s simple and safe with many people trying it without any issues.
-The only thing to keep in mind is that when you withdraw funds this way you will be charged an expensive fee depending on the sportsbook and service of your choosing.
+The only thing to keep in mind is that when you withdraw funds this way you will be charged an expensive fee, depending on the sportsbook and service of your choice.

-There is a second method which is cryptocurrencies and specifically Bitcoin which proves to be the best option in terms of low fees and fast payouts.
-The only issue may be that not all bettors have Bitcoin wallets or know how to use it.
+There is a second method which is cryptocurrencies and specifically Bitcoin, which proves to be the best option in terms of low fees and fast payouts.
+The only issue may be that not all bettors have Bitcoin wallets or know how to use one.

-There is the third method as well which includes paper checks but this method is a bit shady so we recommend P2P or Bitcoin instead.
+There is the third method as well which includes paper checks, but this method is a bit old school and cumbersome, so we recommend P2P or Bitcoin instead.

 BOVADA.LV: It’s perhaps the most popular sportsbook giving services to US residents and with good reason.
-There is a ton of resources online as well as reviews which you can read and inform yourself in detail about it.
-What you need to know from this guides standpoint is that Bovada doesn’t accept players residing in the states of Delaware, Maryland, Nevada, New Jersey, and New York.
+There are a ton of resources online as well as reviews which you can read and inform yourself in detail about it.
+What you need to know from this guide’s standpoint is that Bovada doesn’t accept players residing in the states of Delaware, Maryland, Nevada, New Jersey, and New York.

 MYBOOKIE.AG: Though MyBookie may not be as popular as Bovada, it’s still a trustworthy and safe sportsbook that offers services to US bettors.
 The betting opportunities that MyBookie offers may well be the most advanced and largest in the market.
 You can place bets on all US leagues, as well as European sports and other markets such as politics, entertainment betting, etc.

-5DIMES.EU: There is a legend among gambling circles that 5Dimes offers the best odds in the industry and while we can’t confirm nor deny that they are certain sportsbooks worth your time because they definitely offer the largest market of all sportsbooks being able to bet on literally the lowest leagues around the world.
+5DIMES.EU: There is a legend among gambling circles that 5Dimes offers the best odds in the industry, and while we can’t confirm this we can say that they are ibe if the sportsbooks that is worth your time.
+They offer the largest market of all sportsbooks, making it possible to bet on literally the lowest leagues around the world.
 It’s also worth pointing out that they accept players from all 50 states making it a good choice and alternative for players who can’t use Bovada.

-The above-mentioned sportsbooks offer the P2P and Bitcoin method as a means to deposit and withdraw your funds and also are located outside the US making them legal to use from a US person standpoint.
+The above-mentioned sportsbooks offer the P2P and Bitcoin method as a means to deposit and withdraw your funds, and also are located outside the US making them legal to use from a US resident standpoint.

 The NFL, on the other hand, has been a staunch opponent of legalizing betting.
-Throughout their history, they have always talked very negatively about it calling it to be completely shut down but when the Supreme court removed the federal ban they quickly turned their allegiance and stated they would seek a share of profits from any legal betting happening on their games.
+Throughout their history, they have always talked very negatively about it, calling for it to be completely shut down.
+When the Supreme Court removed the federal ban they quickly turned their allegiance though, and stated they would seek a share of profits from any legal betting happening on their games.

-The MLB was sort of in the middle ground of things never publicly taking one side or the other which is mostly true to themselves as they usually avoid these types of things but expect them to follow suit whichever way this goes because the MLB is one of the most popular betting sports in the US and generate ridiculous amounts of money on a yearly basis.
+The MLB was sort of in the middle ground of things, never publicly taking one side or the other, which is mostly true to themselves as they usually avoid these types of issues.
+Expect them to follow suit whichever way this goes though, because the MLB is one of the most popular betting sports in the US and generates ridiculous amounts of money on a yearly basis.

-It was actually the first time in history that a poll yielded positive results proving even more so that the general public’s perception is shifting towards completely legalizing betting.
-While we might not see US-based Sportsbooks soon it’s definitely coming sooner rather than later.
+It was actually the first time in history that a poll yielded positive results on thew subject, proving even more so that the general public’s perception is shifting towards completely legalizing betting.

 The terms and conditions of each named sportsbook can be found on their own websites and should be carefully examined before signing up.
 The information provided in this article is correct at the time of its writing but might change over time so we once again urge readers to do a comprehensive fact checking before signing up for anything.
 We do not accept any legal responsibilities for somebody else’s actions.
 This is a simple overview and guide compiled based upon personal tests and multiple trusted user reviews.
 In addition to this, we also examined the legal implications of online betting which can be easily checked personally as well.
 We hope you found this helpful.
 Thanks for reading.